Luci van Org

-Ina Lucia Hildebrand (born 1 September 1971), known professionally as Luci van Org, is a German musician, writer and actress.
+Ina Lucia Hildebrand (born 1 September 1971), known professionally as Luci van Org, is a German musician and writer.
 She is best known as the singer of the group Lucilectric, whose song "Mädchen" was a hit in Germany in 1994.
 Since then, she has written music for other artists and her own projects Das Haus von Luci, Üebermutter, Meystersinger and Lucina Soteira, which span over multiple genres.
 She has written and acted in films and television series and is the author of several novels inspired by Germanic mythology.

 Early life

 Ina Lucia Korch was born in Berlin's Tempelhof district on 1 September 1971.
 Her parents were the sculptor and graphic artist Claus Korch and the painter Katharina Korch.
 She grew up listening to punk, industrial and gothic music and founded her first band when she was 13.
 At the age of 15 she played in a new wave punk band.